no-emoji

 Limitations

-This rule uses Emoji Regex internally to match emojis.
-Emojis that are not supported by this regex will not be detected by this rule.
+This rule uses emoji-regex internally to match emojis.
+Any emoji not supported by the current version of that regex will not be detected (for example, very recent Unicode additions until the dependency is updated).